Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: Introduction

-Coherence-driven charging is a mechanism that injects coherence using an external field \cite{intro20,intro21,intro22}.
+Coherence-driven charging is a mechanism that injects coherence using an external field \cite{intro19a,intro20,intro21,intro22}.
 It accelerates and strengthens the charging process, besides, it also increases the efficiency of work extraction compared to conventional (incoherent) charging mechanisms.
 However, the energy transfer mediated by qubits plays an important role in transferring energy between qubits and the charging process over time.
 The charging is related to energy transfer using an ancillary system or the effect of electrodynamics between different systems, qubits or harmonic oscillators \cite{intro23, intro24}.
 Moreover, the impact of correlation on the charging process, energy transfer, and extracted work over time in a two-level system quantum charger-battery is well discussed in \cite{intro25}.
 The energy transfer based on an auxiliary system and coherence-driven charging is investigated in Ref.\cite{intro26}.
-In this regard, our main subject is to develop a discussion highlighting the impact of QATM on the coherence-driven charging process \cite{intro22,intro24,intro25,intro26}.
-The capacity of QATM to charge the quantum battery in the presence of memory effects imposed by the autonomous quantum thermal machine will also be examined.\\
+In this regard, our main objective is to develop a study highlighting the impact of QATM on the coherence-driven charging process \cite{intro22,intro24,intro25,intro26}.
+Then, the capacity of QATM to charge the quantum battery in the presence of memory effects imposed by the autonomous quantum thermal machine will also be examined.
+This aligns with No-Go theorem in the context of closed quantum systems \cite{intro26a}.\\

 The impact of an external field is evaluated on energy transfer, storage, ergotropy, and coherence transfer in the presence of the memory effect imposed by a QATM.
 Moreover, the effect of QATM in the presence and absence of coherence driving for the quantum charger is examined.
 The model is structured as follows: two Markovian cold and hot reservoirs, namely \(R_1\) and \(R_2\), respectively, are coupled to two-qubit QATM \(M_{12}\) at thermal equilibrium.
 The composite system \(M_{12} = M_1 \otimes M_2\) represents the QATM, which is coupled to a quantum charger \(C\).
 Then, the external laser excitation induces coherence driving, which improves the charging process of the quantum battery, denoted as \(B\).
 Particularly, the impact of \(M_{12}\) on the evolution of charger and battery systems is shown.
 It is crucial to use the derivative of the trace distance to measure the memory effect between \(C\) and \(B\).
 The relative entropy of coherence is used to quantify the coherence of the charger and battery, respectively.
 Finally, the ability of quantum batteries to extract maximum work using quantum ergotropy in the presence and absence of the external field is also investigated.\\